Wells Fargo lifts Owl Rock Capital Corporation [ORCC] price estimate. Who else is bullish?

 Owl Rock Capital Corporation (NYSE: ORCC, or the “Company”) today reported net investment income of $146.8 million, or $0.37 per share, and net income of $265.4 million, or $0.67 per share, for the third quarter ended September 30, 2022.
 Reported net asset value per share was $14.85 at September 30, 2022 as compared to $14.48 at June 30, 2022.

-Owl Rock Capital Corporation stock has also loss -2.98% of its value over the past 7 days.
-However, ORCC stock has inclined by 2.15% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -7.58% and lost -17.11% year-on date.
+Over the last 12 months, ORCC stock dropped by -19.83%.
+The one-year Owl Rock Capital Corporation stock forecast points to a potential upside of 21.32.
+The average equity rating for ORCC stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-The market cap for ORCC stock reached $4.72 billion, with 393.82 million shares outstanding and 384.46 million shares in the current float.
-Compared to the average trading volume of 2.38M shares, ORCC reached a trading volume of 2071350 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $4.50 billion, with 393.82 million shares outstanding and 384.46 million shares in the current float.
+Compared to the average trading volume of 2.28M shares, ORCC stock reached a trading volume of 2808509 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ORCC shares is $14.73 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ORCC stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.